NHLStenden/TagBag/README.md

 - Delete specific tags or duplicates
 - Reorder tags using a mean-based method
 - Convert tags to JSONL format
-- Group or transform tags using custom strategies
+- Group or transform tags
+- Analyze tags

 ## Requirements
 - .NET SDK (.NET 9.0 or later)